ermannoGirardo/exproblab_assignment2/README.md

 ## VIII System Limitations and Possible Improvements
   The investigation is very long.
 It is possible to reduce investigation time in the following ways:
-  i) avoiding that the oracle generates malformed hints ii) avoiding that the oracle repeats the hints iii) once an hypothesis is not consistent is useless to acquire hints about that hypothesis In order to fix these limitations it is possible to:
+  I. avoiding that the oracle generates malformed hints ii) avoiding that the oracle repeats the hints iii) once an hypothesis is not consistent is useless to acquire hints about that hypothesis In order to fix these limitations it is possible to: